omegacoleman/tinychat/server/include/db/redis.md

 ### publish message : "user_update"

 Do this after you make some changes to "users" key.
 Currently only user addition is supported.

+### publish message : "user_ban"

+Do this after you banned someone.
+Currently the ban is permanent.

 ## message logs